Campus Safety 101

 Do you recommend mace/pepper spray/whistles/personal alarms for college students?

 “Self-defense classes, whistles, and personal alarms are highly recommended.
-However, mace and pepper spray could be considered weapons on some campuses, so find out what the campus policy is before attempting to carry those,” Chief Works advises.
+However, mace and pepper spray could be considered weapons on some campuses, so find out what the campus policy is before attempting to carry those,” Chief Works advises on campus safety.

 What can parents discuss with their teens before they move into their first dorm or apartment to help them prepare to be responsible for their own safety?